shtlrs/quickbooks_api_client/README.md

 #  Quickstart

-First think you'll need to do is to set the `ACCESS_TOKEN` environment variable.
+First thing you'll need to do is to set the `ACCESS_TOKEN` environment variable.

 ## Fetch a particular invoice